-Migrate an anvi'o database or config file to a newer version.
+Migrates any anvi'o artifact, whether it is a database or a config file, to a newer version.
+Pure magic..

 🔙 To the main page of anvi’o programs and artifacts.